HerbertMariano/Technical_Documentation_Page/README.md

-This is a Taylor Guitar Landing Page.
+This is a Technical Documentation Page.

 Its make up one part of my coding portfolio.